What Does Angel Mean in Latin?

 Modern spiritual meaning of angelus

 Modern spiritual writing may use angelus symbolically for guidance, message, protection, or divine communication.
-That interpretation can matter for devotional readers, but the article should label it as modern interpretation, not as the original Latin meaning.
+That interpretation can matter for devotional readers, but the guide can label it as modern interpretation, not as the original Latin meaning.

 The original language layer is simpler and more grounded: angelus means messenger or angel.
-Modern reflection can build on that, but it should not replace the source layer.
+Modern reflection can build on that, but it should not replace the source context.

 A safe spiritual sentence says that angelus points toward angelic role or message language.
 It should not claim that a reader has guaranteed angel contact.